Updated: Mar 3

 You can get a basic understanding to put yourself in the ballpark of the taxes that you may owe by using the tax tables and a few deductions.

-According to the Tax Foundation they estimate about 13.7 percent of taxpayers will itemize in 2019.
+According to the Tax Foundation (this link is updated to the current calendar year) they estimate about 13.7 percent of taxpayers will itemize in 2019.
 So this means this high majority of Americans will file taxes using the standard deduction.

 The Standard Deductions

 Subtract single or married deduction are listed below:

 You may also qualify for child tax credits which are refundable up to $1,400 but there are a number of factors required to qualify; however, many people do.
 There is also a phase out of the credit even if you qualify based on your income.

 Phase out: if $400,000 for married filing jointly and $200,000 for everybody else.